HEAT oven to 400°F. COAT 15-1/2 x 10-1/2 x 1-inch jelly-roll pan with cooking spray. LINE bottom with waxed or parchment paper; spray paper.

 SPRINKLE clean kitchen towel with powdered sugar.
 LOOSEN cake from sides of pan with knife.
 INVERT cake onto towel; carefully peel off waxed paper.
 TRIM all cake edges with serrated knife.
+BRUSH syrup evenly on hot cake.
 ROLL UP cake, starting from short end and rolling towel in with cake.
 COOL wrapped cake roll, seam-side down on wire rack.

 Egg temperature: It’s easiest to separate eggs cleanly when they are refrigerator cold.
 However egg whites whip up to greater volume when they’ve had a chance to warm up a bit, 20 to 30 minutes.
 Always begin by separating the eggs.
 Let the whites stand at room temperature while you prepare the baking pan, equipment and other ingredients.

 Add sugar gradually.
 For optimum volume and smoothest texture, sugar should be added gradually, beginning only after the egg whites or yolks have been beaten to the proper stage.
 Adding some or all of the sugar before beginning to beat will result in less volume.

 What’s a soft peak?
 The egg white mixture should be beaten until it appears glossy and stands in soft peaks that curl at the tips when the beater is lifted.
 If the peaks stand straight and tall (stiff peaks), it has been overbeaten.